Bibaa Henry and Nicole Smallman: Met Police to apologise to family of murdered sisters

 There was no suggestion racial bias played any part in how the missing persons reports were dealt with, it said.

+The IOPC said a search by the sisters' families and friends of their last known location led to the discovery of their bodies in Fryent Country Park, Wembley.

-The sisters were stabbed to death in Fryent Country Park in Wembley while out celebrating a birthday.
+They had been stabbed to death while out celebrating a birthday.